jervo/IDM241/docs/assignments/assignment-beta.md

   - FEEDBACK - Describe in detail what the user will SEE, HEAR or FEEL.
   - LOOPS & MODES - Describe in detail meta-rules of your microinteraction (repeating objects, additional modules, changes to the microinteraction if conditions change, etc).

-## Final Description
+## Beta Description

-Design and create an HTML based web page (NOT PHP) that describes the details of your (Final) "medium" microinteraction:
+Design and create an HTML based web page (NOT PHP) that describes the details of your (Beta) "medium" microinteraction:

 - URL to the original interface (Web site, Application, Game etc) you wish to improve (If applicable)
 - TRIGGERS - Describe in detail what event(s) will start your microinteraction.